sirigithub/toyRobot/README.md

 --------------------------
-Download source code from https://github.com/sirigithub/toyRobot To run the program, bring up a command prompt and move to the target directory containing the executable. cd "loacation on the drive"\toyRobot-master\target java -jar toyRobot-0.0.1-SNAPSHOT-jar-with-dependencies The program executes until it comes across a EXIT command(case sensitive).
+Download source code from https://github.com/sirigithub/toyRobot To run the program, bring up a command prompt and move to the target directory containing the executable. cd "loacation on the drive"\toyRobot-master\target.

+java -jar toyRobot-0.0.1-SNAPSHOT-jar-with-dependencies

+The program executes until it comes across a EXIT command(case sensitive).

 Compile